luizbgomide/sovereign/rules.md

 <strong id="mental">Mental</strong> saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
 A Delver’s Mental saving throw target is equal to 16 minus their character level and the highest of their INT or WIS.

-NPCs have a single saving throw target equal to 15 minus half their rounded-down hit dice.
+NPCs have a single saving throw target equal to 15 minus half their rounded-down HD.
 Thus, an NPC with 3 HD would have a saving throw target of 14+ for any particular hazard.

 ## Skills